novifinancial/serde-reflection/README.md

 * to detect accidental changes to the data formats (e.g. using version control),

-* to generate code in other languages.
+* to generate code in other languages (e.g. using our experimental tool `serde-generate`).

 In addition to ensuring an optimal developer experience in Rust, the approach based on Serde and `serde-reflection` empowers protocol designers to experiment and choose the best encoding format for their data: either [one of the encoding formats](https://serde.rs/#data-formats) officially supported by Serde, or [a new encoding format](https://serde.rs/data-format.html) developed in the Serde framework.